 How will this help with exam prep?
-The knowledge that their parents were also once kids makes them instantly relatable and eases the stress a child might otherwise feel.
+The knowledge that their parents were also once kids make them instantly relatable and ease the stress a child might otherwise feel.

 7) Eat and Rest Well

 Ensure your child gets enough sleep at night and eats a wholesome breakfast or lunch before going to school.
-Take it easy during the exam period; do not plan or schedule-in any activities, so there is no additional stressors during this period.
+Take it easy during the exam period; do not plan or schedule any activities, so there are no additional stressors during this period.

 8) It’s A Learning Journey

 I will like to end this post with a motivational video by Oprah Winfrey that puts failure and success in perspective for us.